ovh/docs/pages/web/emails/email_generalities/guide.en-ca.md

 ---
-title: 'Getting started with an MX Plan solution'
+title: 'Getting started with an OVHcloud email solution'
 slug: web_hosting_an_overview_of_ovh_email
-excerpt: 'Find out how to get started with an MX Plan solution'
+excerpt: 'Find out how to get started with an OVHcloud email solution'
 section: 'Getting started'
 order: 3
 ---

-**Last updated 26th March 2019**
+**Last updated 5th May 2020**

 ## Objective